It Happened One Night: Reception

-After filming was done, Colbert complained to her friend, "I just finished the worst picture in the world".
+After filming was done, Colbert complained to a friend that she had "just finished the worst picture in the world."
 Columbia appeared to have low expectations for the film and did not mount much of an advertising campaign for it.

-Initial reviews were generally positive, Mordaunt Hall of The New York Times called it "a good piece of fiction, which, with all its feverish stunts, is blessed with bright dialogue and a good quota of relatively restrained scenes".
+The film premiered at Radio City Music Hall.
+Initial reviews were generally positive.
+Mordaunt Hall of The New York Times called it "a good piece of fiction, which, with all its feverish stunts, is blessed with bright dialogue and a good quota of relatively restrained scenes".
 Hall described Colbert's performance as "engaging and lively" and Gable as "excellent".
 Variety reported that it was "without a particularly strong plot" but "manages to come through in a big way, due to the acting, dialog, situations and directing".
 Film Daily praised it as "a lively yarn, fast-moving, plenty humorous, racy enough to be tantalizing, and yet perfectly decorous".
 The New York Herald Tribune called it "lively and amusing".

-John Mosher of The New Yorker panned it as "pretty much nonsense and quite dreary" which was probably the review Capra had in mind when he recalled in his autobiography that "sophisticated" critics had dismissed the film.
+John Mosher of The New Yorker panned it as "pretty much nonsense and quite dreary", which was probably the review Capra had in mind when he recalled in his autobiography that "sophisticated" critics had dismissed the film.
 Despite the positive reviews, the film was only moderately successful in its initial run.
 After it was released to secondary movie houses, ticket sales became brisk, especially in smaller towns where the film's characters and simple romance struck a chord with moviegoers who were not surrounded by luxury.
-It turned out to be a major box office smash, easily Columbia's biggest hit until the late 1980's.
+It turned out to be a major box office smash, easily Columbia's biggest hit until the late 1980s.
 During its initial release, the film earned $1 million in theater rentals from the United States and Canada.

-Rotten Tomatoes compiled 95 reviews of the film to form a 99% "Certified Fresh" score and an average rating of 9.2/10.
+Rotten Tomatoes compiled 108 reviews of the film to form a 98% score and an average rating of 9.1/10.
 The consensus reads, "Capturing its stars and director at their finest, It Happened One Night remains unsurpassed by the countless romantic comedies it has inspired".
+The film holds a score of 87 out of 100 on Metacritic, based on 16 critics.

-In 1935, after her Academy Award nomination, Colbert decided not to attend the ceremony since she felt she would not win and planned to take a cross-country railroad trip.
-After she was named the winner, studio chief Harry Cohn sent someone to "drag her off" the train, which had not departed, to take her to the ceremony.
+Colbert was nominated for an Academy Award, but decided not to attend the ceremony since she felt she would not win and planned to take a cross-country railroad trip.
+After she was named the winner, studio chief Harry Cohn sent someone to "drag her off" the train, which had not yet departed, to bring her to the ceremony.
 Colbert arrived wearing a two-piece traveling suit which she had had the Paramount Pictures costume designer, Travis Banton, make for her trip.